> Academics > Course

 ACCT 6345 (3-3-0) Fraud and Forensic Accounting

 This course provides an overview of the concepts and skills of fraud investigation and forensic accounting.
 Course coverage includes an evaluation of the fraud problem; prevention and detection of fraud and the use of technology to detect fraud; elements of fraud investigation, interview techniques, fraud types; laws governing the prosecution of fraud cases; and skills needed to testify in fraud cases as an expert witness.
-Long Summer.
+Spring and Long Summer.